How to Make A Grinch Cupcake Cake

 So here is a quick guide to what I did and you can adapt from there!

 I used 35 cupcake to make the basic shape.
-These were a mix of the semi-homemade chocolate cupcakes and a white cake recipe I am still tinkering with.
+These were a mix of chocolate cupcakes and a doctored cake mix white cupcake recipe.
 You could probably sneak a few more in if you were feeding a bigger crew.

 Just be sure to place them as close together as possible.
 This will make frosting them a lot easier.